 Benefits are available for fertility preservation for medical reasons that cause irreversible Infertility such as chemotherapy, radiation treatment, and bilateral oophorectomy due to cancer.
-Services include the following procedures, when provided by or under the care or supervision of a Physician:
+Services include the following procedures, when provided by or under the care or supervision of a physician:

-- Collection of sperm.
+- Collection of sperm

-- Cryo-preservation of sperm.
+- Cryo-preservation of sperm

-- Ovarian stimulation, retrieval of eggs and fertilization.
+- Ovarian stimulation, retrieval of eggs, and fertilization

-- Oocyte cryo-preservation.
+- Oocyte cryo-preservation

-• Embryo cryo-preservation.
+- Embryo cryo-preservation

-Benefits for medications related to the treatment of fertility preservation are considered under the Outpatient Prescription Drug benefit or under the Pharmaceutical Products.
-Check the member specific benefit plan document for inclusion or exclusion.
+Benefits for medications related to the treatment of fertility preservation are considered under the Outpatient Prescription Drug benefit or under Pharmaceutical Products.
+Refer to the member specific benefit plan document for inclusion or exclusion.

-Coverage Limitations and Exclusions
+Fertility Preservation for Iatrogenic Infertility Limitations and Exclusions

-When the member's plan includes benefits for Fertility Preservation for latrogenic Infertility, the following services are not covered:
+When the member's plan includes benefits for fertility preservation for latrogenic Infertility, the following services are not covered:

-- Benefits are not available for embryo transfer. - Benefits are not available for long-term storage costs (greater than one year). - Benefits are further limited to one cycle of fertility preservation for latrogenic Infertility per covered person during the entire period of time he or she is enrolled for coverage under the policy. - Benefits are not available beyond any applicable dollar maximum listed in the member specific plan document.
+- Benefits are not available for elective fertility preservation - Benefits are not available for embryo transfer - Benefits are not available for long-term storage costs (greater than one year) - Benefits are further limited to one cycle of fertility preservation for latrogenic Infertility per covered person during the entire period of time he or she is enrolled for coverage under the policy - Benefits are not available beyond any applicable dollar maximum listed in the member specific plan document